 Work-based learning is an integral part of the programme, where you will be expected to apply the skills that you have developed in a real work situation.
 There is also an opportunity to customise your studies to your own career path by applying your research skills to a project that you are particularly interested in, which could also be related to your work experience placement.

-two years full time, three years part-time.
+Two years full time or three years part-time.

 - Procurement, processing and supply

 For the full-time programme, please apply to our FdSc Agriculture programme on UCAS using code D400 and selecting campus code R. For the part-time programme please apply using our online application form.

 Applicants should have 80 UCAS points at A-Level or a Level 3 Extended Diploma or equivalent.
 Life experience of mature students will be taken into account when considering applications.
 The successful completion of an entry task may be required when considering applications without the required formal entry qualifications.

 Ivory combines her part-time degree studies with working on the family farm, where she manages the Poultry Unit.